katherinestout/Sass_react/README.md

 # Sass_react

-This is a fullstack MERN app, using Sass.
+This is a fullstack MERN app, using Sass and React.

 To use Sass with React, I found this video very helpful.
 Since you can't just use Sass with React the same automatic way that CSS just appears, you need to make a few changes in several files.